Phil Jagielka: Hero at two clubs, one-time midfield dynamo & secret keeper

-One-club players rarely exist nowadays in this period of quick bucks, but Jagielka has proven it is still possible to turn out for only two clubs in your career, having represented Everton with great distinction for the past 10 years.
+One-club players rarely exist nowadays in this period of quick bucks, but Jagielka has proven it is still possible to turn out for only two clubs in your career, having represented Everton with great distinction for 12 years.

-A lot of loyalty has been involved on Jagielka’s part, but it also says a great deal about his ability to play at the top level to have reached 35 without the need to drop down a division.
+A lot of loyalty has been involved on Jagielka’s part, but it also says a great deal about his ability to play at the top level that when he finally left Goodison Park approaching his 37th birthday in 2019, he remained in the Premier League with his first club, Sheffield United.

-It was in the second tier that Sheffield United fans first got to see ‘Jags’ though when the then-17-year-old played against Swindon Town in the final First Division match of the 1999-2000 campaign.
+But it was in the second tier that Blades fans first got to see ‘Jags’ when the then-17-year-old played against Swindon Town in the final First Division match of the 1999-2000 campaign.

 It soon became clear they had a real talent on their hands.